Also in Scanning and Ultrasound:

 This is a painless procedure.
 There may be varying degrees of discomfort from pressure as the person doing the scanning guides the transducer over your abdomen, especially if you are required to have a full bladder.
 At times the person doing the scanning may have to press more firmly to get closer to the baby to better visualise the structure.
 This discomfort is temporary.

 You will receive the results of your scan there and then.
 The person doing the scanning will be able to answer any questions you may have and give you feedback about your scan at the same time.

 Ultrasound does not use x-rays to produce an image - neither you nor your baby are exposed to ionizing radiation.
-Ultrasound has been used has been used to evaluate pregnancy for nearly four decades and there has been no evidence of harm to the mother or the baby.
-Ultrasound allows us the confirm dates; identify multiple pregnancies, and identify babies that may require closer monitoring during pregnancy.
+Ultrasound has been used to evaluate pregnancy for nearly four decades and there has been no evidence of harm to the mother or the baby.
+Ultrasound allows us the confirm dates, identify multiple pregnancies and identify babies that may require closer monitoring during pregnancy.